marknic/RaspberryPiraeus/src/3-worker/ReadMe.md

 > This is the kubeadm join command structure.
 You will need the right token and certificate hash.
 > Those values come from the initial install of the kubernetes master node

-kubeadm join 192.168.2.101:6443 --token g3wux2.oc3vwunaXXXXXXXX \
-    --discovery-token-ca-cert-hash sha256:XXXXXXXX237ca288c020b8c0XXXXXXXXdace23744e91028cd0bf1d5fXXXXXXXX
+7 See 4_worker_joint.md for instructions on joining the workers to the cluster

-7. ### The node should now be added to the cluster as a worker node
+8. ### The node should now be added to the cluster as a worker node
 > To verify, run 'kubectl get nodes' on the workers.
 Depending on how many nodes you've added, you should see something similar to this:
 #### pi@kub-master:~ $ kubectl get nodes
 | NAME       | STATUS | ROLES  | AGE | VERSION |